jhawthorn/dkim/README.md

 The defaults should fit most users needs; however, certain use cases will need them to be customized.

 For example, for sending mesages through amazon SES, certain headers should not be signed

     Dkim::signable_headers = Dkim::DefaultHeaders - %w{Message-Id Resent-Message-ID Date Return-Path Bounces-To}

 rfc4871 states that signers SHOULD sign using rsa-sha256.
-For this reason, dkim will use rsa-sha1 as a fallback if the openssl library does not support sha256.
+For this reason, dkim will *not* use rsa-sha1 as a fallback if the openssl library does not support sha256.
 If you wish to override this behaviour and use whichever algorithm is available you can use this snippet (**not recommended**).

     Dkim::signing_algorithm = defined?(OpenSSL::Digest::SHA256) ? 'rsa-sha256' : 'rsa-sha1'

 Example executable
 ==================

-The library includes the `dkimsign.rb` executable
+The library includes a `dkimsign.rb` executable suitable for testing the library or performing simple signatures.

 `dkimsign.rb DOMAIN SELECTOR KEYFILE [MAILFILE]`

+If MAILFILE is not specified `dkimsign.rb` will read the mail message from standard in.

 Limitations
 ===========